- TRY IT FREE TRY IT FREE

 You can follow the steps given below to convert unsupported footage to iPhone video file format easily and quickly using Wondershare UniConverter:

-Download, install, and launch Wondershare UniConverter on your PC, click Add Files from the center of the Convert window, and use the Open box that comes up next to import an unrecognized video to the software.
+Download, install, and launch Wondershare UniConverter on your PC, click the +Add Files icon from the Converter window, and use the Open box that comes up next to import an unrecognized video to the software.

 Step 2 Select iPhone Video Format from the Device Menu.

-Click to open the Convert all files to menu from the top-right corner of the window, go to the Device tab, select Apple from the left pane, and select your iPhone model from the right (iPhone Xs, Xs Max here).
+Click to open the Setting icon, go to the Device tab, select Apple from the left pane, and select your iPhone model from the right (iPhone Xs, Xs Max here).

 Step 3 Define an Output Folder and Convert the Video.

-After selecting your preferred options, back on the main window, check or define a destination location in the Output field at the bottom, and click Convert to convert the unrecognized clip to iPhone video format.
-Note: In case you have added multiple video clips, you must click Convert All from the bottom-right corner of the interface to convert all the files in a single go.
+After selecting your preferred options, back on the main window, check or define a destination location in the File Location field at the bottom, and click Convert to convert the unrecognized clip to iPhone video format.
+Note: In case you have added multiple video clips, you must click Start All from the bottom-right corner of the interface to convert all the files in a single go.

 There could be several reasons a video file may refuse to play on your iPhone.
 Some most common ones among them are: